-Jesus reveals something of the trinitarian craft of resurrection, the healing and perfection of creation, by presenting the general resurrection of the dead as a coparticipation between the Father and Son.
-With the Holy Spirit, they are acting inside and around one another, in perfect, joyful community, as any apprentices know who carry the master's spirit with them in their work.
-They share the same agency and operation: opera trinitas ad extra sunt indivisa ("the works of the Trinity on the outside are indivisible"), so that all creation will be a unified work.
-The Father resurrects and judges in the Son, who still operates always attracting the next generation to discipleship.
-God has captured our attention in Jesus Christ whose crucified resurrected body perfects creation, and we cannot look away.
+Today, whatever our craft is, whatever we do well that has been determined to be attractive, necessary and useful for the common good, as a reflection of God's creative activity, it is inside the scale of perfection, which ought to hook us forever.
+The master apprentice is always capable, never satisfied, always attracting the next generation to discipleship.
+God has captured our attention in Jesus Christ whose crucified yet resurrected body perfects creation, and we cannot look away.
 We may not see our city, our collaborative masterpiece, until our own resurrection - "all who are in tombs will hear his voice and will come out" - but there is something of his transfigured flesh in every village, family, friend and garden.
 There is space in God's creative presence for imperfection, for personal growth, for the joy of learning better (never best) practices, but also for the less appealing, tediously boring, labour-intensive, even tragic moments of apprenticeship that sometimes feel more like slavery that are nevertheless essential to the constrained, mysterious freedom of any master.